Effective Kotlin Item 35: Consider defining a DSL for complex object creation

 Unit.
 This other function has no arguments and returns

-The basic ways to create instances of function types are:
+The basic ways of creating instances of function types are:

 Using lambda expressions